Disaster recovery

 Also, by default, the DR VM will have a "Disaster Recovery" tag.

-Size warning: A high retention number will lead to huge space occupation on your SR.
+A higher retention number will lead to huge space occupation on your SR.

 If you boot a copy of your production VM, be careful: if they share the same static IP, you'll have troubles.